pnkraemer/matfree/README.md

 - Fork the repository.
 - Install all dependencies with `pip install .[full]` or `pip install -e .[full]`.
 - Make your changes.
-- From the root of the project, run the tests via `make test`, and check out `make format` and `make lint` as well.
+- From the root of the project, run the tests via `make test`, and check out `make format-and-lint` as well.
 Use the pre-commit hook if you like.

 When making a pull request, keep in mind the following (rough) guidelines: